 With warmer weather just around the corner, it won't be long before the neighborhood streets and sidewalks are fairly humming with bicycles of all shapes and sizes.
-But two-wheelers don't have to be the only game in town ... especially for the younger set.
-In fact, MOM's merry researchers recently decided to spend a bit of time developing the four-wheeled "pumper" you see in the photos accompanying this article.
+But two-wheelers don't have to be the only game in town, especially for the younger set.
+In fact, our merry researchers recently decided to spend a bit of time developing a four-wheeled "pump scooter."

-Our illustration details the parts that are required to make the pump scooter.
-But before you start gathering and cutting your building materials, it might help you to know that, if you're purchasing the electrical conduit new (in 10-foot lengths), you'll need two complete 1" sections, one 3/4" piece, and three 1/2 " lengths to handle most of the job.
-(You will have to get an additional 2 feet of the 1/2 " size and an 8" length of 1-1/4" tubing to finish up.)
-Likewise, the two-piece seat can be cut from a single 20" X 28" slab of 1/4 " plywood.
+Our Scooter Assembly Diagram details the parts that are required to make the scooter.
+But before you start gathering and cutting your building materials, it might help you to know that, if you're purchasing the electrical conduit new in 10-foot lengths, you'll need two complete 1" sections, one 3/4" piece, and three 1/2 " lengths to handle most of the job.
+(You will have to get an additional 2 feet of the 1/2 " size and an 8" length of 1 1/4" tubing to finish up.)
+Likewise, the two-piece seat can be cut from a single 20" x 28" slab of 1/4 " plywood.

-The rest of the frame components are made from 1/2" E.M.T., and these can be fine-trimmed, too, as necessary.
-A 20" crossmember fastens between the side rails at a point 10-1/2 inches forward of the butt joint at the rear, then two 90' pieces — one 9" and the other 24" in total length — are arranged in the same manner, to help support the plywood seat.
+The rest of the frame components are made from 1/2" E.M.T.
+These can be fine-trimmed as necessary.
+A 20" crossmember fastens between the side rails at a point 10 1/2 inches forward of the butt joint at the rear, then two 90° pieces — one 9" and the other 24" in total length — are arranged in the same manner, to help support the plywood seat.

-To form the seat-back frame, we bent a 30-1/2" and a 35" conduit section into the shapes indicated, then welded the wider piece to the upper surface of the frame rails (1 inch forward of the crossmember) at an angle of 60'.
-The narrow hoop mounts atop that, at an 85° bias to the chassis... and the seat-back strut, along with the 41-1/2" rear support, is fastened in place to lock the axle housings to the seat structure.
+To form the seat-back frame, we bent a 30 1/2" and a 35" conduit section into the shapes indicated, then welded the wider piece to the upper surface of the frame rails (1 inch forward of the crossmember) at an angle of 60°.
+The narrow hoop mounts atop that, at an 85° bias to the chassis.
+The seat-back strut, along with the 41 1/2" rear support, is fastened in place to lock the axle housings to the seat structure.

 At this point, you'll need to complete the steering hub and pump-handle components.
 Both of these parts have to be adjustable, so they're designed to slide within the parallel front frame rails as necessary, and can be held in place with hose clamps.

-The handle is nothing more than a section of 1" conduit, equipped with a 3/4 " X 14" upper grip bar and a 1" Xx 7" pivot shaft — at the lower end — made from a scrap of mechanical tubing (this piece can be replaced with a length of 3/4" pipe if you don't mind filing its outer surface a bit).
-A 3/16" X 1-1/2" X 7" hunk of flat metalwelded perpendicularly to the midpoint of the pinion — functions as the drive lever, and the I " shaft rides inside a pair of 1" X 2-1/4" E.M.T. stubs ... which, in turn, are clipped to the chassis rails with half-sections of 1- 1/4 " conduit and hose clamps.
+The handle is nothing more than a section of 1" conduit, equipped with a 3/4 " x 14" upper grip bar and a 1" Xx 7" pivot shaft — at the lower end — made from a scrap of mechanical tubing (this piece can be replaced with a length of 3/4" pipe if you don't mind filing its outer surface a bit).
+A 3/16" x 1 1/2" x 7" hunk of flat metal — welded perpendicularly to the midpoint of the pinion — functions as the drive lever.
+The 1" shaft rides inside a pair of 1" x 2 1/4" E.M.T. stubs, which in turn are clipped to the chassis rails with half-sections of 1 1/4 " conduit and hose clamps.

 To attach the front assembly to the steering hub, just slip the 3/4" pipe center pivot through the two bushings in your coupling, and lock it in place with a large washer and a 3/4" pipe cap.

 When the wheels are bolted on their respective axle shafts (short lengths of vacuum-cleaner hose make nice grease covers to fit over the axles between the hubs and the housings), you can complete the pumper by fastening the seat boards and the connecting rod in place.
-That 1/2" X 29-1/2" arm, by the way, has a small offset in it-at a point about 4 inches from the crank endto keep it centered... and a 1" piece of conduit, welded to that same tip, provides a mount for the crank bolt.
-At the opposite end, a 1/2" nut allows for the installation (and adjustment) of an eyebolt, or—if you have expensive tastes—a Heim joint.
+That 1/2" x 29 1/2" arm, by the way, has a small offset in it at a point about 4 inches from the crank end to keep it centered.
+A 1" piece of conduit, welded to that same tip, provides a mount for the crank bolt.
+At the opposite end, a 1/2" nut allows for the installation (and adjustment) of an eyebolt — or if you have expensive tastes, a Heim joint.

 Finally, with everything welded, bolted, and screwed in position, you can paint your chariot ... and then just try to keep the young'uns off it till the coating dries!